dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 Cowardly, fast movement, drops gold, tier 0.

-    "A large, four-legged beast with a thick, luxious coat of fur.
+    "A large, four-legged beast with a thick, luxurious coat of fur.
 The color is actually green, red, or white, depending on the season and the breed.
 The 'silver' refers to the coin a hunter can make by hawking even the messiest of kills."

 *Bladefang*